top of page

 Human trafficking is modern-day slavery and involves the use of force, fraud, or coercion to obtain some type of labor or commercial sex act.

 Every year, millions of men, women, and children are trafficked in countries around the world, including the United States.
-It is estimated that human trafficking generates many billions of dollars of profit per year, second only to drug trafficking as the most profitable form of transnational crime.
+It is estimated that human trafficking generates many billions of dollars of profit per year.

 Traffickers use force, fraud, or coercion to lure their victims and force them into labor or commercial sexual exploitation.
 They look for people who are susceptible for a variety of reasons, including psychological or emotional vulnerability, economic hardship, lack of a social safety net, natural disasters, or political instability.
 The trauma caused by the traffickers can be so great that many may not identify themselves as victims or ask for help, even in highly public settings.

-By identifying victims and reporting tips, you are doing your part to help law enforcement rescue victims, and you might save a life.
+By reporting suspicious activity, you are doing your part to help law enforcement rescue victims, and you might save a life.
 Law enforcement can connect victims to services such as medical and mental health care, shelter, job training, and legal assistance that restore their freedom and dignity.
-The presence or absence of any of the indicators is not necessarily proof of human trafficking.
-It is up to law enforcement to investigate suspected cases of human trafficking.

 Possible Signs of Trafficking